 Some who consider relocating to the Midwest think culture and city amenities may be few and far between.
 Des Moines breaks those stereotypes – and many more.
 Serving as Iowa’s capital and center for much of the state’s economic and cultural activity, you get the best of both worlds in this pleasant Midwestern city.
 Des Moines offers a small city, big life experience.
 While some might find Iowa to be a drive-through or fly-over state, living in Des Moines offers much more than meets the eye.

 With over 80 insurance companies in Des Moines, low cost of living, and a thriving job market, it’s also known as “Hartford of the West.”
 The housing market is growing but still affordable, and you‘ll have easy access to a fantastic array of culture and entertainment.
+Making the transition can be easy with the many dependable moving companies serving Des Moines and the surrounding areas.
 You’re going to love your new home.
 Living in Des Moines is lovely, and you’ll see why.

 Living in Des Moines, IA: What to Know Before Moving to Des Moines